 When might I need the Chaplain?

-You don't need to be deeply religious or on a sickbed to benefit from the services of this office.
+You don't need to be deeply religious or on a sickbed to benefit from the services the chaplain offers.
 Listed below are just a few of the scenarios in which our services can benefit you:

 Unfortunately, there are times in the lives of many students when there is a crisis to deal with back home.
 Illness or a death in the family can cause confusion and cloud decision-making.
-Situations including "Do I go home?," "I cannot go home, but I am having trouble concentrating on my studies" can arise.
-A visit to the Chaplain can give you the chance to talk through your options and find emotional and spiritual support as you come to a decision.
+Situations including "Do I go home?," "I can't go home, but I'm having trouble concentrating on my studies" can arise.
+A visit to the chaplain can give you the chance to talk through your options and find emotional and spiritual support as you come to a decision.

 Guilt!
 Guilt!
 Guilt!